 - Provide proof of E&O insurance

-- Affiliate your Kentucky license with a principal broker with a Kentucky Broker License
+- Affiliate your Kentucky license with a principal broker who holds a Kentucky Broker License

 Louisiana

-- Submit a Certified License History from any state in which you have/held a license
+- Submit a Certified License History from any state in which you have or have held a license

 - Complete a background check